engeniousio/orchestrator-docs/docs/setup-orchestrator.md

 You can use paths relative to Sift working directory and environment variables when specifying paths in your configuration.
 :::

-1. Go to the Sift Nodes page.
+1. Go to the Nodes page.

 2. Click **Add Node** button.